josuhern/enery-sales/README.md

 ## Command to run the application:

+By running this command all dependencies will be installed, the code will be build and the application will be started.

+After couple of minutes you will find the application running [here](http://localhost:8000).

 ```bash
 yarn runApp
 # or
 npm run runApp
 ```
-After couple of minutes you will find the application running [here](http://localhost:8000).

 ## Commands for testing:
 This application is using [Cypress](https://www.cypress.io/) for testing e2e and component